-For centuries, beans have been a staple in Mediterranean Greek cuisine mainly because they were cheap and filling meaning they were feeding multiple family members at times when people were facing extreme poverty and starvation.
+For centuries, beans have been a staple in Greek Mediterranean cuisine mainly because they were cheap and filling, meaning they were feeding multiple family members when people faced extreme poverty and starvation.

-Therefore, they used to keep big amounts of beans and legumes/pulses in their store room (usually in the cool basement of their house) in order to cook them according to the seasonal vegetables from their garden and herbs from all over the countryside.
+Therefore, they used to keep beans and legumes/pulses in their store room (usually in the cool basement of their house) in order to cook them according to the seasonal vegetables from their garden and herbs from all over the countryside.

-Apart from the obvious economic reasons, their consumption was very popular for religious reasons as well.
-Imagine long periods of fasting where animal products were strictly off the menu and, even those who could afford to put meat on the table abstained almost 200 days per year.
+Apart from the obvious economic reasons, their consumption was very popular for religious reasons, too.
+Imagine long periods of fasting where animal products were strictly off the menu, and even those who could afford to put meat on the table abstained almost 200 days per year.

-Beans were the perfect choice for the family menu and the main source of protein, hence the house cooks were constantly attempting new ways of cooking and making delicious combinations out of their poor pantry.
+Beans were the perfect choice for the family menu and the main source of protein, so the house cooks constantly attempted new ways of cooking and made delicious combinations out of their poor pantry.

 If you cannot find giant beans, try large lima or butter beans instead.
 I suppose it will be easy to find them in supermarkets or buy them online.
-In Greece, you may purchase giant beans in bulk and they are cheaper but you have to find fresh ones.
-Otherwise, the cooking time will be really long.
-I mean it takes forever.
+In Greece, you may purchase giant beans in bulk, and they are cheaper, but you have to find fresh ones.
+Otherwise, the cooking time will be long, like forever.

 Truth be told, I am not sure!